 Demographic characteristics including gender, race/ethnicity, marital status, and source of payment were summarized for all ER and inpatient discharges occurring among Arizona residents age 65 and older in 2012.
 The first-listed diagnosis reported for a discharge was categorized and reported by common condition, meaning that less-common disorders may not have been summarized in this report.
-Counts are reported for all Arizona residents age 65 and older.
+Counts are reported for all Arizona residents age 65 and older as well as by three age groups: 65 - 74 years, 75 - 84 years, and 85 years and older.